John Cowper Powys in Upstate New York

 The four years he spent there with Phyllis were probably the most felicitous time in his life, when he wrote two important books, as well as his Autobiography.

-There are many other subjects that need examining, but for the time being I have concentrated on the importance for John Cowper of living in an area where he felt a certain influence emanating from the Indian culture, and more particularly exerted by the first inhabitants of the region, the Mohawks.
+There are many subjects that need examining, but for the time being I have concentrated on the importance for John Cowper of living in an area where he felt a certain influence emanating from the Indian culture, and more particularly exerted by the first inhabitants of the region, the Mohawks.

 So, you will find here a modest study of the strange similiarities which seem to have existed between the Amerindians' rites and culture, and what Powys felt and made of them, which determined his way of life from then on.